Majeux/ipdr/README.md

 - `-DDO_STATS=on` turns on the collection of statistics gathered during a run.
 A `.stats` file in the output's `analysis` folder.
 - `-DDEBUG=on` turns off `-O3` optimization and and enables debug assertions.

+After these steps you will find the `ipdr-engine` executable in the project root.

 ## Running